 We consider referrals where insomnia is likely to be the primary problem.
 We accept referrals from GPs, secondary and tertiary-level (hospital-based) services.

-When referring, we ask that you provide as much background information as possible.
+When completing this referral form, we ask that you provide as much background information as possible.
 Please include any previously trialed medications, medical and psychiatric background, and results of previous sleep studies where these have been undertaken.
 If appropriate, please include the results of the questionnaires i.e. Insomnia severity index, Epworth sleepiness scale, Morningness-eveningness questionnaire, PSQI, STOP-BANG) referred to in the section below.

 |Insomnia and Behavioural Sleep Medicine||Sleep medicine||Insomnia|